 Visual / interactive content

 Visual content has already been a very popular trend throughout 2015, and this will continue into 2016 with more of a focus on video, HTML 5, and live streaming.
 While “content” is still the word on everyone’s lips, engagement is never far behind.
 In an increasingly noisy world of online marketing, it can be hard to create content that interests your audience and makes them engage with it and share it.

 There are lots of ways to create engaging and entertaining content, including the use of animation, polls and surveys, quizzes and apps, and even just simple videos.
-Moving into 2016, content is likely to focus less on standard, text-heavy blog posts and press releases, and focus on bigger, better campaigns that use attention-grabbing visual content.
+Moving into 2016, content is likely to focus less on standard, text heavy blog posts and press releases, and focus on bigger, better campaigns that use attention-grabbing visual content.

 Wearable technology will become a $6 billion market by 2016 and is expected to reach a user adoption rate of 28% by this time next year.
 This gives marketers a whole new scope of data to work with and provides them with new opportunities in which they can engage with their audience.
-This wearable technology will provide brands with all the data they need in terms of consumer behavior, by picking up and reporting on the wearer’s day to day habits, both online and offline.
+This wearable technology will provide brands with all the data they need in terms of consumer behaviour, by picking up and reporting on the wearer’s day to day habits, both online and offline.

 Content marketing will need to become more data driven.
 Marketers, in turn, will need a more comprehensive understanding of exactly what each target market wants, and how that content can be shared with them quickly.
 Co-founder of Wearable World, Redg Snodgrass, calls this new phenomenon “glanceable marketing”, meaning if content displayed on wearables is not interested at first glance, it will most likely be dismissed.
 Digital marketing strategies for 2016 need to ensure content that is communicated through wearables is relevant and useful, and gets the message across in two seconds, so the user doesn’t lose interest.